osresearch/micropython/ports/stm32/boards/AIRBREAK/README.md

 ![Blue accessory pinout](https://live.staticflickr.com/65535/49801320021_12cf03a5e5_b.jpg)

-The serial UART is 3.3v TTL at 115200 and can be accessed via pins 6, 7 and 9 on the blu eaccessory connector.
+The serial UART is 3.3v TTL at 115200 and can be accessed via pins 6, 7 and 9 on the blue accessory connector.

 ## Motor control